DSLsofMath/DSLsofMath/Course2016.md

 News
 ----

+2016-02-12: Assignment 2 will be announced either Friday,  February 19 or Monday, February 22.
+It will be due Tuesday, 1st of March, 23:59.
+The grading wil take place Thursday, 3rd of March, during the exercises session, following the same protocol as for Assignment 1.

 2016-01-25: The date of the exam has been changed to 2016-03-15, 14:00.

 2016-01-25: Due to administrative reasons, we are down to one TA,